 “I’m twenty-four, not five Lina.”
-Emily broke into a smile.
-“If you already planned a trip, then go.
+Emily said.
+“Look, if you planned a trip, then go.
 I’ll be fine.”

 To Matteo’s dismay, Alina insisted, “By the time you get there, you’ll miss the last ferry to Capri.
 That means you’d have to stay in a hotel in the city.”

 “Amore,” Matteo exhaled.
 “Emily can manage a few days here on her own.”